Easter food ideas that will have everyone drooling

 Herb and Garlic Roast Chicken

-If poultry is more your style, or you are looking for a second entrée for your Easter meal, herb and garlic roast chicken is the perfect solution.
+If poultry is more your style or you’re looking for a second entrée for your Easter meal, herb and garlic roast chicken is the perfect solution.
 The herbs are a great mix of flavors and would pair well with the carrots above.
-And because it’s roasted rather than fried, this chicken is extra healthy.
+Because it’s roasted rather than fried, this chicken is extra healthy.

 Glazed Lamb

 Lamb isn’t as popular as ham or chicken, but for many it’s a traditional Easter food entrée.
-There’s some religious significance to it, but if you’re going to serve lamb, what really counts is that it tastes good.
+There’s also some religious significance to serving lamb.
+However, if you’re going to serve lamb, what really counts is that it tastes good.
 We love this honey-curry glazed lamb recipe.
-Such a pretty color when served and the balance of sweet and spicy is perfect!Glazed Lamb for Easter Food
+This dish has such a pretty color when served.
+Plus, the balance of sweet and spicy is perfect!Glazed Lamb for Easter Food

 Easter Food Desserts and Snacks